-You have a number of speech-to-text tools you can use, e.g., TalkTyper (free), Ivona (paid), and Dragon Naturally Speaking (paid).
-These tools allow you to simply talk to your computer while it records your words and whatever punctuation you indicate.
+You have a number of speech-to-text tools you can use, e.g., TalkTyper (free), Otter AI (paid), and Dragon Naturally Speaking (paid).
+These tools allow you to talk to your computer while it records your words and whatever punctuation you indicate.

-While you can obviously talk faster than you can type, there are some downsides to this method.
-The free or cheap tools aren’t always accurate, and it can take a lot of time to fix the mistakes those programs make.
-Even the expensive ones aren’t perfect, and they also have a steep learning curve at first.
+While you can obviously talk faster than you can type, this method has some downsides.
+The free or cheap tools aren’t always accurate, and fixing those programs’ mistakes can take a lot of time.
+Even the expensive ones aren’t perfect and have a steep learning curve at first.

-It’s not the first option I’d recommend, but if for some reason you aren’t able to type, or type quickly, it’s a decent backup.
+It’s not the first option we’d recommend, but if, for some reason, you aren’t able to type or type quickly, it’s a decent backup.

-How much time do you waste trying to come up with a good idea for a blog post?
+How much time do you waste trying to develop a good idea for a blog post?

-It’s hard enough if you’re just writing a couple of them a week, but if I had to come up with ideas for all the posts I write one at a time, I don’t know if I could do it.
+It’s hard enough if you’re writing a couple of them a week, but it wouldn’t be possible if we had to develop ideas for all the posts we write one at a time.

-The good news is: there’s a better way.
+The good news is: that there’s a better way.
 It’s called an idea list.

 You can’t just sit down and say to yourself, “Okay brain, start coming up with great ideas.”

-Instead, you need to develop your idea muscle so that you can spontaneously come up with many ideas throughout the day.
+Instead, you should develop your idea muscle to generate many ideas throughout the day spontaneously.

 The concept of an idea muscle was coined by James Altucher, who says that as you practice coming up with ideas, you get better at it.